 Then we got a strange phone call from the nurse at the neuro office.
 She said, “did the pharmacy call you to tell you they denied the medication for seizures?”
 I’m like, no…Jude doesn’t have epilepsy, he has narcolepsy and to my knowledge, he was prescribed anything.

 She said, oh, he has seizures.
 It showed on his EEG and his MLST and the Dr. needs to get him started on medication.
 I sat there for about 5 minutes and said something to the effect of “he doesn’t have that.
 That’s not what we were testing him for.
 Are you talking about him having epilepsy?
 What are you talking about?”
 Then she realized no one cued me in on the verdict.

 That was super special.

 I said well, then, when are you helping with the sleep stuff?
 The answer was not what we wanted to hear.
-It was more of when the epilepsy gets under control.
+It was more of when epilepsy gets under control.
 Alrighty then.
-Well 3 triggers for his Juvenile Myoclonic Epilepsy is lack of food, stress, and sleep deprivation.
-He is never hungry, our house has a decent amount of stress, and he has FREAKING NARCOLEPSY.
-So it would seem that you would need to treat the narcolepsy in tandem with the JME to prevent breakthrough seizures.
+Well, 3 triggers for his Generalized Epilepsy is lack of food, stress, and sleep deprivation.
+He is never hungry, our house has a decent amount of stress, and he has, mistakenly, been diagnosed with Narcolepsy.
+Again, this is Functional Neurological Disorder.